YINNNER/plotly.js/成员进度文档/SA文档.md

 ### Functional capabilities

-Functional capabilities define what the system is required to do and whate it is not required to do[[3]](#3).
+Functional capabilities define what the system is required to do and what it is not required to do[[3]](#3).
 Since Plotly.js strives to create sophisticated, interactive charts, the main functionalities that it needs to have coincide with that.
 Table 2 shows the core functionalities required of Plotly.js and describes what their responsibilities are.

 | Functionality       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |